DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Preliminaries and Problem Formulation

 We say that a policy $\pi$ is a \textbf{safe policy} if $V_c^{\pi}(P) \leq \bar{C}$, i.e., if the expected cumulative constraint cost corresponding to the policy $\pi$ is less than the maximum permissible value $\bar{C}$.
 The \textbf{set of safe policies}, denoted as $\Pi_{\text{safe}}$, is defined as $\Pi_{\text{safe}} = \{\pi : V_c^{\pi}(P) \leq \bar{C}\}$.
 Without loss of generality, we assume that the CMDP problem \eqref{eq:CMDP-OPT} is feasible, i.e., $\Pi_{\text{safe}}$ is non-empty.
 Let $\pi^{*}$ be the \textbf{optimal safe policy}, which is the solution of \eqref{eq:CMDP-OPT}.

-The CMDP (planning) problem is significantly different from the standard Markov Decision Process (MDP) (planning) problem \citep{altman1999constrained}.
+The CMDP (planning) problem is significantly different from the standard Markov Decision Process (MDP) (planning) problem \cite{altman1999constrained}.
 Firstly, there may not exist an optimal deterministic policy for a CMDP, whereas the existence of a deterministic optimal policy is well known for a standard MDP.
 Secondly, there does not exist a Bellman optimality principle or Bellman equation for CMDP.
 So, the standard dynamic programming solution approaches which rely on the Bellman equation cannot be directly applied to solve the CMDP problem.

 There are two standard approaches for solving the CMDP problem, namely the Lagrangian approach and the linear programming (LP) approach.
-Both approaches exploit the zero duality gap property of the CMDP problem \citep{altman1999constrained} to find the optimal policy.
-In this work, we will use the LP approach.
-The details for solving \eqref{eq:CMDP-OPT} using the LP approach is given in Appendix \ref{sec:lp-cmdp}.
+Both approaches exploit the zero duality gap property of the CMDP problem \cite{altman1999constrained} to find the optimal policy.
+In this work, we will use the LP approach, consistent with model optimism.
+Details of solving \eqref{eq:CMDP-OPT} using the LP approach are in Appendix \ref{sec:lp-cmdp}.